 Demonstrated awareness and sensitivity to all aspects of cultural diversity/difference

-Rank and Salary This is a tenure-track position at Assistant or Associate Professor level.
+Rank and Salary This is a tenure-track position at assistant or associate professor level.
 Salary is highly competitive and commensurate with rank, experience and qualifications.
-Summer research grants, moving expenses, start-up funds, and a reduced teaching load may be available.
+Summer research grants, moving expenses, start-up funds, and reduced teaching load may be available.
 An excellent comprehensive benefits package is available, which includes health, vision and dental plans; spouse, domestic partner and/or dependent fee waiver; access to campus child-care; and a defined-benefit retirement plan provided through the state system, along with optional tax-sheltering opportunities.
 For a summary of the description of benefits, go to http://hr.fullerton.edu/payroll_benefits/HealthCarePlans.php

-Application Procedures A complete online application must be submitted in order to receive consideration.
-To apply, please go to: https://apps.fullerton.edu/facultyrecruitment to view all job listings and select 9691BR to begin the application process and provide the following materials:
+Application Procedures A complete on-line application must be submitted in order to receive consideration.
+To apply, please go to http://apps.fullerton.edu/facultyrecruitment to view all job listings and select 10419BR to begin the application process and provide the following materials:

-A cover letter describing the qualifications for the position, evidence of teaching effectiveness, such as student ratings of instruction, a student success statement about your teaching or other experiences, successes, and challenges in teaching or working with a diverse student population
+A cover letter describing your experience with the required and preferred (if applicable) qualifications, including a student success statement about your teaching or other experiences, successes, and challenges in teaching or working with a diverse student population

 A current curriculum vitae

-A minimum of three letters of recommendation (see instruction below)
+A minimum of three letters of recommendation (see instructions below)

-On the References page of the online application, enter information and email addresses for three referents who will provide a confidential letter of reference for your application.
-They will immediately receive a request via email along with information on uploading the letter.
+On the References page of the online application, enter information and email addresses for three referents who will provide confidential letters of reference for your application.
+They will immediately receive a request via email along with information on uploading their letters.
 You will be able to verify that each letter has been received by CSUF by logging back in to the recruitment system.